What Are the Best Ways to Incorporate Vitamins into Gummies Without Degradation?

 4. Protective Packaging

-• Light-Resistant: Opaque or dark bottles to block UV light, which can degrade many vitamins.
+• Light-Resistant: Use opaque or dark bottles to block UV light—it can degrade many vitamins.

-• Airtight and Moisture-Resistant: Seals that prevent oxygen and humidity from entering, as these are primary drivers of oxidation and nutrient breakdown.
+• Airtight and Moisture-Resistant: Seals that keep oxygen and humidity out.
+They're the main culprits behind oxidation and breakdown.

-• Properly Sealed: Such as with induction seals, to maintain an inert atmosphere inside the bottle from the moment it leaves the production line.
+• Properly Sealed: Induction seals work well to keep an inert atmosphere inside from the moment the bottle leaves the line.

 Ensuring Long-Term Quality

-Beyond these incorporation methods, rigorous quality assurance is essential.
-This includes conducting stability studies under various temperature and humidity conditions to predict the product's shelf life and confirm that vitamin potency remains within specification from production through to the consumer's use-by date.
-By integrating these scientific formulation principles with precise manufacturing execution, it is entirely possible to create delicious, appealing gummy supplements that reliably deliver their nutritional value.
+Beyond these steps, you also need solid QA.
+That means conducting stability studies under various temperature and humidity conditions to predict shelf life and make sure vitamin potency stays on target from production to the consumer's use-by date.
+Combine these scientific formulation principles with careful manufacturing, and you can create gummy supplements that taste great and reliably deliver their nutritional value.

 ← Back to Blog